Science-Reproducibility/shell/README.md

 Since we will be using GitHub and GitHub Skills templates, I strongly suggest completing two GitHub skills courses:

 - [Introduction to GitHub](https://github.com/skills/introduction-to-github)
-- [Code with Codespace](https://github.com/skills/code-with-codespaces) (the first 3 steps are enough for this course)
+- [Code with Codespace](https://github.com/skills/code-with-codespaces) (the first step is enough for this course)

 In this course you will:
 - practice using GitHub and GitHub Skills templates